thbrown/endlesswips/src/posts/guaranteed-stock-market-returns.md

 <div className="rant">

-#### Disclaimer
+### Disclaimer

 I, the author of this post, have no formal tax, accounting, or financial background.
 I've done my best to ensure the information is accurate, but it's possible that I've missed important information, miscalculated something, or made some other errors/omissions.
 If you see something that's incorrect, please [contact me](/about/#contact).
 As always, the [site disclaimer](/about/#disclaimer) applies.

 </div>

-[^1]: Even though the S&P 500 index was established in 1926, work has been done to project the index into the past well into the 1800s.
+[^1]: Even though the S&P 500 index was established in 1926, work has been done to project the index backward into the early 1800s.
 This projection is known as the Cowles extension and it's included as part of Shiller's data set.